-However, if you or another person is hit by lightning on the Central Coast, call 911 or get immediate emergency care.
+However, if you or another person is hit by lightning, call 911 or get immediate emergency care.
 This form of electrical shock is deadly in about one out of 10 lightning strikes.

-For lightning strikes and other emergency situations, know that emergency doctors at Dignity Health Central Coast provide care with a philosophy of care, dignity, and respect.
+For lightning strikes and other emergency situations, know that emergency doctors at Dignity Health St. John's provide care with a philosophy of care, dignity, and respect.

-In the rare chance that a person gets struck by lightning, our doctors at Dignity Health Central Coast can treat the symptoms that may result.
+In the rare chance that a person gets struck by lightning, our doctors at Dignity Health can treat the symptoms that may result.

 Symptoms of a lightning strike include:

-At Dignity Health Central Coast, our emergency team’s approach to all medical conditions focuses on your mental, spiritual, and physical needs.
+At Dignity Health St. John's, our emergency team’s approach to all medical conditions focuses on your mental, spiritual, and physical needs.

 You can prevent being struck by lightning by seeking shelter indoors or in a vehicle when you first hear thunder.
 As soon as you are safely inside, stay away from electrical appliances and equipment, as well as water.
 If you can’t get indoors, crouch into a ball.
 Do not lie down outside.